alexshavlovsky/spring-mongo-reactive-chat/README.md

 Prebuilt Bootstrap client is included and served by SpringBoot at `http://localhost:8080`

-Angular PrimeNG frontend client which supports nick names can be found here:
+Angular PrimeNG frontend client which supports nick names and file attachments can be found here:
 <br>
 [Angular 9 PrimeNg chat client](https://github.com/alexshavlovsky/primeng-chat-client.git).